 Bible verses about Faithfulness to God

-God cannot lie, and His promises are true and everlasting.
-His mercies are new every morning, giving us more than enough reason to reciprocate his faithfulness.
+God of faithfulness cannot lie, and His promises are true and everlasting.
+His mercies are new every morning, giving us more than enough reason to reciprocate the faithfulness of God.

 We are called to serve God wholeheartedly despite our circumstances.
 Join me today as we explore the best Bible verses and Christian quotes that will encourage us to be faithful to God even unto death.